 The advantage of integrating a service like Pendo is that their implementation of product tours has advanced to the point where it offers authoring tools.
 This frees your developers from having to dedicate time to what is intrinsically a marketing function.

 Pendo also collects data so you can see which features are being used, allowing you to continuously improve your onboarding experience and profit from it.

 If your business deals in physical items then you’re going to be dealing with the headaches of shipping.
 It’s a time sink that cuts into the profits of every transaction.

-Services like ShipEngine let you use a single integration to hook into a network of delivery and logistics companies, allowing you to optimise your costs and helping quickly and painlessly arrange local or national or international deliveries.
+Services like ShipEngine let you use a single integration to hook into a network of delivery and logistics companies, allowing you to optimise your costs and helping quickly and painlessly arrange local, national or international deliveries.

 Your business is online.
 You have a server.
 Perhaps multiple servers.
-Connected to the internet.
+They’re all connected to that hive of scum and villainy that is the modern internet.
 What are you doing to keep your business secure?
 How much time and how many developers and devops can you dedicate to security?